 2 stars or better: Suited to specific needs

 It’s hard not to be impressed by the design of this latest Jem—she’s hot!
 The new Blue Floral Pattern (BFP) design is considerably darker and less gaudy than the original, fading to very dark blue/black at the edges.
 The American basswood body is cut to the familiar Jem shape, and the characteristic lion’s claw tremolo cavity and monkey grip put us at liberty to swing our test guitar around with reckless abandon (if you haven't caught the Passion and Warfare references yet, you need to brush up on your Vai listening).

-The Jem77P has an American basswood body, and features an Ibanez Edge II Zero tremolo and blue DiMarzio pickups in a HSH configuration: Gravity Storm humbuckers and an Evolution single-coil, all passive pickups with Alnico magnets.
-Not initially apparent, but upon closer inspection we discovered what appeared to be “extra” polish or some other substance both in the lion’s claw cutout and the center single coil cavity.
+The Jem77P has an American basswood body and features an Ibanez Edge II Zero tremolo and blue DiMarzio pickups in an HSH configuration: Gravity Storm humbuckers and an Evolution single-coil, all passive pickups with Alnico magnets.
+Not initially apparent, but upon closer inspection, we discovered what appeared to be “extra” polish or some other substance both in the lion’s claw cutout and the center single coil cavity.
 The smears would have been measured in millimeters and were minute, but they existed.
 Even with the smear and a few tiny scuffs on the neck where the fret dressing/finishing was performed, we felt the finish was still well done overall and very aesthetically pleasing.
 From two feet away, you’d never notice a thing.

 The guitar has a 5-way pickup selector switch with standard pickup configuration choices, and familiar Strat-style volume and single tone knobs.